OscHer/treboform/README.md

 * Dotfiles

 ### Backlog
-* Decrease font size of every asset in the topological diagram
+* TODO-topology: Decrease font size of every asset in the topological diagram
+* TODO-topology: Organize layer and assets (add user and group layer)